Couple face trial for murder and fraud

 At a preliminary hearing at the High Court in Livingston, judge Lord Matthews set 27 September as the date for their trial.

-Ms Fleming was reported missing in October 2016.
+The last independent sighting of Ms Fleming - who was officially reported missing in October 2016 - was in December 1999.

 No body has ever been found.